nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 The SONATA (Scalable Open Network Architecture TemplAte) format provides a framework for storage and exchange of network models and simulation configurations.
 A network is considered as a graph made of nodes and edges.
 Nodes of a network can be arranged into multiple populations.
-There are two categories of nodes: explicitly simulated nodes (neurons) and virtual nodes (devices) that only provide inputs to the simulated system.
+There are two categories of nodes: explicitly simulated nodes
+and virtual nodes that only provide inputs to the simulated system.
 Nodes within and between populations are connected through edges (synapses).
 The SONATA format explicitly tabulates information about nodes and edges in the table-based file formats HDF5 and CSV.

 The cell and synapse properties of the nodes and edges, respectively, can be described either individually or for whole subsets.
 Nodes that share a global set of properties constitute a node type.
 Similarly, a subset of edges